Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Introduction

-We begin this section by reviewing constructions of random variables having the size bias distribution for linear combinations of indicator random variables.
-Throughout we write ${\cal L}(\cdot)$ for the distribution of a random object.
+Next we briefly review constructions of random variables having the size bias distribution of linear combinations of indicator random variables.
+Throughout we will write ${\cal L}(\cdot)$ for law, or distribution.

-We make use of Lemma 4.1 of \cite{GoPe10}, stated here for convenience.
-When $A$ is some event satisfying $0<P(A)<1$ and ${\cal F}$ is a $\sigma$-algebra, a simple application of nested conditioning shows that for all bounded continuous functions $f$, the random variable\footnote{In \eqref{sb:cond} and below, for an event~$A$ we write ${\cal L}(Y|A)$ to denote the law of the random variable with distribution $P(Y\in B|A)$.
-We abuse notation in the standard way by writing $P(\cdot|{\cal F})$ and $P(\cdot|R)$ to denote conditioning on a $\sigma$-algebra ${\cal F}$ and the $\sigma$-algebra $\sigma(R)$ generated by a random variable~$R$, respectively, with meaning clear from context.} $Y=P(A|{\cal F})$ satisfies
+We start by stating Lemma 4.1 of \cite{GoPe10}.
+When $A$ is an event satisfying $0<P(A)<1$ and ${\cal F}$ is a $\sigma$-algebra, a simple application of nested conditioning shows that for all bounded continuous functions $f$, the random variable\footnote{In \eqref{sb:cond} and below, for an event~$A$ we write ${\cal L}(Y|A)$ to denote the law of the random variable with distribution $P(Y\in B|A)$.
+We abuse notation in the standard way by writing $P(\cdot|{\cal F})$ and $P(\cdot|R)$ to denote conditioning on a $\sigma$-algebra ${\cal F}$ and the $\sigma$-algebra $\sigma(R)$ generated by a random variable~$R$.} $Y=P(A|{\cal F})$ satisfies

-Lemma~\ref{sblem} is a special case of a result of \cite{GoRi96} that suggests constructions of size biased couplings for sums of nonnegative random variables with finite means.
+Next, Lemma~\ref{sblem} is a special case of a result of \cite{GoRi96} that suggests constructions of size biased couplings for sums of nonnegative random variables with finite means.

 \begin{lemma} Let $Y=\sum_{\alpha \in [m]}w_\alpha X_\alpha$ be a sum of Bernoulli variables $(X_\alpha)_{\alpha \in [m]}$ weighted by nonnegative constants $(w_\alpha)_{\alpha \in [m]}$ and satisfying $EY>0$.
 Suppose that for each $\alpha \in [m]$ the variables $\{X_\beta^\alpha, \beta \in [m] \}$ are defined on a common probability space such that \bea (X_\beta^\alpha, \beta \in [m])={\cal L}(X_\beta, \beta \in [m]|X_\alpha=1). \ena Then for each $\alpha \in [m]$ letting \bea Y^\alpha=\sum_{\beta \in [m]} w_\beta X_\beta^\alpha, \ena and $I$ a random index with distribution \bea P(I=\alpha)=\frac{w_\alpha EX_\alpha}{EY}, \ena the law ${\cal L}(Y^I)$ given by the mixture $\sum_{\alpha \in [m]} P(I=\alpha){\cal L}(Y^\alpha)$ is the $Y$-size bias distribution. \end{lemma}